-- 16.2.2.1 Employees who are not eligible for or who are denied long-term disability benefits may apply for a leave for illness or disability as follows: - (a) An employee who (1) is unable to work because of personal sickness or injury including pregnancy and pregnancy related disability and (2) has exhausted sick leave pay, personal leave hours, short-term disability benefits and annual leave under Article 17, if applicable, shall be granted a leave of absence without pay upon request in writing and upon the Human Resources Department receiving satisfactory written evidence of disability. - (b) The leave of absence shall be for the period of continuing disability, but not to exceed three (3) months, at which time if the employee does not return to work, employment will be terminated. - (c) The Employer will provide appropriate hospitalization, dental, and optical insurance as provided in Article 17, if applicable, and group life insurance equal to one (1) times the regular annual salary for eligible employees on an approved leave of absence due to sickness or disability (including those receiving Workers' Compensation benefits).
-However, employees are responsible for paying the necessary premiums, if any, for such plans including supplemental and dependent life insurance. - 16.2.2.2 Employees who have been employed full-time on a continuous basis for one (1) year or longer will apply for benefits under the Long-Term Disability Program as specified under Article 17.
-Employees who receive benefits under the Long-Term Disability Program will be considered to be on a disability leave and are subject to the conditions of Article 17.
+- 16.2.2.1 Employees who have been employed full-time on a continuous basis for one (1) year or longer will apply for benefits under the Long-Term Disability Program as specified under Article 17.
+Employees who receive benefits under the Long-Term Disability Program will be considered to be on a disability leave and are subject to the conditions of Article 17. - 16.2.2.2 Employees who are not eligible for or who are denied long-term disability benefits may apply for a leave for illness or disability as follows: - (a) An employee who (1) is unable to work because of personal sickness or injury including pregnancy and pregnancy related disability and (2) has exhausted sick leave pay, personal leave hours, short-term disability benefits and annual leave under Article 17, if applicable, shall be granted a leave of absence without pay upon request in writing and upon the Human Resources Department receiving satisfactory written medical documentation. - (b) The leave of absence shall be for the period of continuing medical condition, but not to exceed three (3) months, at which time if the employee does not return to work, employment will be terminated. - (c) The Employer will provide appropriate medical coverage, dental, and vision coverage as provided in Article 17, if applicable, and group life insurance equal to one (1) times the regular annual salary for eligible employees on an approved leave of absence due to sickness or disability (including those receiving Workers' Compensation benefits).
+However, employees are responsible for paying the necessary premiums, if any, for such plans including supplemental and dependent life insurance. - 16.2.2.3 Please refer to Section 16.2.1 for General Conditions regarding leaves of absence without pay.

-- 16.2.2.3 Please refer to Section 16.2.1 for General Conditions regarding leaves of absence without pay. - 16.2.3 Personal Leaves.
+16.2.3 Personal Leaves.
 Personal leaves may be granted after an employee has exhausted all accumulated annual leave, as follows: